The-An0nym/Mecabricks-Browser-Extension/README.md

-# Mecabricks Chrome Extension
+# Mecabricks Browser Extension

-A chrome extension made to improve some aspects of Mecabricks and add some features that grant a nicer user experience.
+A browser extension made to improve some aspects of Mecabricks and add some features that grant a nicer user experience.

 ## Installation

 You can get the chome extension here:<br>
 https://chromewebstore.google.com/detail/mecabricks-improvements/endjoodhbfgmdfcmfkjdfakahabmgjed
 <br><br>Or download this repository and (with developer mode turned on) install it on `chrome://extensions/`
+<br>(Support for Firefox is pending)

 ## Features